Tutorial: Compiling GIMP 2.7.2 for Ubuntu 11.04

 Now check the output of the configuration script.
 It tells you which libraries are found and used.
 If you need some features that have not been configured now, install the necessary libraries and run the ./configure script again.

-Finally, compile: make -j5 and install: sudo make install GEGL.
+Finally, compile with: make -j5 && sudo make install -j5

 Time for trying to compile GIMP again: